Primordial black holes versus their impersonators at gravitational wave observatories: Compact-object models and tidal properties

-\section{Primordial Black Holes}
+Solutions of the TOV equations indicate that the absolute lower mass limit for cold, stable NS configurations is of order $0.1$--$0.2\,M_\odot$ for realistic EOSs~\cite{Lattimer2004, Lattimer:2000nx}.
+However, proto-NS evolution and supernova dynamics imply that NSs produced in nature are unlikely to populate the very low-mass tail: the minimum {\it formation} mass is typically at or above $\sim 1\,M_\odot$ due to thermal pressure and trapped neutrinos in the proto-NS phase~\cite{Lattimer2004}.
+Observationally, well-measured NS masses lie predominantly in the $\sim 1.1$--$2.1\,M_\odot$ range.

-Primordial black holes (PBHs) are hypothetical black holes formed in the early Universe, long before the formation of the first stars or galaxies.
-They are expected to arise from the direct gravitational collapse of large density fluctuations generated during or shortly after inflation, or from other early-Universe processes such as phase transitions or the collapse of cosmic strings~\cite{Carr:2023tpt, Green:2020jor}.
-Unlike astrophysical black holes, whose masses are set by stellar evolution channels and limited by the TOV bound for neutron stars, PBHs are not subject to baryonic physics constraints.
-Their possible mass spectrum thus spans an enormous range, from sub-planetary masses up to many solar masses, determined primarily by the cosmological horizon mass at their time of formation~\cite{Hawking:1971ei, Carr:1974nx}.
+At fixed EOS, low-mass NSs are less compact and thus exhibit large tidal deformabilities.
+For the AP3 EOS adopted in our analysis, $\Lambda$ reaches values of order $10^3$ for $1.1\,M_\odot$ and decreases as the mass approaches the TOV maximum (see \cref{app}).
+This strong mass dependence underlies the key idea of our tidal discrimination forecasts: even modest fractional errors on $\Lambda$ at low mass translate into powerful constraints on whether a sub-solar (or near-sub-solar) object can be consistent with a material NS.

-The potential existence of PBHs is of significant interest for both cosmology and fundamental physics.
-PBHs have been considered viable candidates for (a fraction of) dark matter~\cite{Carr:2016drx, Carr:2023tpt}, and their merger rates could contribute to the binary black hole population observed by current gravitational-wave detectors~\cite{Sasaki:2016jop}.
-In particular, the detection of a sub-solar mass black hole (\(M \lesssim 1\,M_\odot\)) would provide a striking signature of primordial origin, as there are no known astrophysical channels capable of producing such light black holes~\cite{Suwa:2018yxd, Kacanja:2025}.
+\subsection{Primordial black holes}

-From a gravitational-wave perspective, a crucial property of PBHs is that, as vacuum solutions of general relativity without any internal matter structure, they possess strictly vanishing tidal deformability.
-The dimensionless tidal Love number of a black hole in classical general relativity is exactly zero, \(k_2=0\)~\cite{Binnington:2009bb, Damour:2009vw, Poisson:2014cga}.
-As a result, PBHs do not leave significant tidal imprints in the late inspiral gravitational waveform of a binary merger.
-This provides a clean theoretical baseline against which other compact objects—such as neutron stars~\cite{Postnikov:2010yn, Lattimer:2019srv} or exotic compact objects like strange quark stars~\cite{Zhou:2017pha, Crescimbeni:2024qrq} and boson stars~\cite{Sennett:2017etc}—can be discriminated.
-Any confident detection of nonzero tidal deformability for a sub-solar mass compact object would strongly disfavor a PBH interpretation.
+Primordial black holes are black holes formed in the early Universe from the collapse of large density perturbations or other non-stellar processes such as phase transitions or cosmic-string collapse~\cite{Carr:2023tpt, Green:2020jor}.
+Because their masses are set by horizon-scale physics rather than stellar evolution, PBHs can populate a wide mass spectrum, including the sub-solar regime inaccessible to standard astrophysical formation channels (e.g.~\cite{Hawking:1971ei, Carr:1974nx, Carr:2016drx}).